Swaser/Swaser/README.md

-- 👋 Hi, I’m @Swaser
+- Hi, I’m @Swaser
-- 👀 I’m interested in software architecture, JVM languages, game AI
+- I’m interested in software architecture, JVM languages, game AI
-- 🌱 I’m currently learning Godot, reinforcement learning
+- I’m currently learning Rust
+- I'm currently working on Jack (nand2tetris)

 <!---
 Swaser/Swaser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.